-Ève-Lyne Biron - Ms. Biron is President and General Manager of Biron Health Group Inc., a private company of diagnostic and therapeutic services with annual sales of more than \$30 million.
+Ève-Lyne Biron - Ms. Biron is President and General Manager of Biron Health Group Inc., a private company of diagnostic and therapeutic services with annual sales of more than \$40 million.
 In this capacity, Ms. Biron is actively involved in the process of preparing financial reports.
 Ms. Biron sits on the Board of Directors of the Bank since March 20, 2003.
 She was a member of the Bank's audit committee from March 2003 to May 2004 and is a member since March 11, 2008.
 During such times, she had the opportunity to perfect her understanding of internal controls and reporting of financial information.
 Ms. Biron holds a masters of business administration degree and a certification of the Institute of Corporate Directors, affiliated to McGill University.
+Ms. Biron is also a member of the Board of Directors of Corporation Épiderma Inc.